 2nd phase: Data Collection & Validation - The Customer Care Team works closely with your key stakeholders and data contacts to set the stage for a successful implementation and guides you through a process for translating and mapping your data to Blackbaud via a secure nightly file transfer.
-This phase is where 95% of the work is done by your organization (the other 5% involves testing Fundraiser Performance Management during Pilot Testing).
+This phase is where 95% of the work is done by your institution (the other 5% involves testing Fundraiser Performance Management during Pilot Testing).
 You will send us all of your data files as requested in the Data Request Guide.
-We'll work with you and send feedback on your data to make sure that it matches closely to what is requested and what you would see in your donor database.
+We will work with you and send feedback on your data to make sure that it matches closely to what is requested and what you would see in your donor database.
 At the end of data collection, we will validate that the data and numbers that Fundraiser Performance Management would report match your internal reporting in the form of dollars and donors and identify those constituents who will receive Custom Predictive Scores.
-To best organize the work and timeline, the data files found in the

-Data Request Guide are broken down by priority groups.
+To best organize the work and timeline, the data files found in the Data Request Guide are broken down by priority groups.
 The priority 1 files will contain all of the information for the validation process.
 We can proceed to the next phase, while your group continues to complete the priority 2 and 3 files.

-- 3rd phase Predictive Modeling and Fundraiser Performance Management Build We will get to work on mapping your data to Fundraiser Performance Management.
+3rd phase Predictive Modeling and Fundraiser Performance Management Build - We will get to work on mapping your data to Fundraiser Performance Management.
 We append a net worth estimate on the individuals within your identified constituent pool that is a consumer marketing data variable based on a proprietary model that considers individual household financial assets, non-financial assets, and debts.
 We'll also start work on your custom Predictive Scores that model and reflect your specific constituency, giving history, situation, and goals.
 The outcome of this phase will be to have all of your data and Predictive Scores in your subscription.
-We also perform an additional set of validation around Major Giving and officer metrics to confirm that the officer performance around contacts, activities, proposals, and prospect assignments match your internal performance metrics.
-We'll also schedule a quick System Administrator training to train a user(s) at your organization on how to create new users, update existing users, set user permissions, perform code mapping, and set staff/officer peer groups. - 4th phase Pilot Testing This phase begins with a soft-launch meeting where we'll go over your Custom Predictive Scores and introduce you to Fundraiser Performance Management with your data incorporated.
-You will then have an opportunity to conduct live testing of Fundraiser Performance Management with a small select group of key testers before the Go-Live. - 5th phase Go-Live Your staff members will be trained on Fundraiser Performance Management, grant access to your organization's users, meet with the executive team, and discuss strategies in order to maximize the value of the subscription for everyone focused on advancement.
+We'll also schedule a quick System Administrator training to train a user(s) at your institution on how to create new users, update existing users, set user permissions, perform code mapping, and set staff/officer peer groups.

+4th phase Pilot Testing - This phase begins with a soft-launch meeting where we'll go over your Custom Predictive Scores and introduce you to Fundraiser Performance Management with your data incorporated.
+You will then have an opportunity to conduct live testing of Fundraiser Performance Management with a small select group of key testers before the Go-Live.
+We perform an additional set of validation around Major Giving and officer metrics to confirm that the officer performance around contacts, activities, proposals, and prospect assignments match your internal performance metrics.

+5th phase Go-Live - Your staff members will be trained on Fundraiser Performance Management, grant access to your institution's users, meet with the executive team, and discuss strategies in order to maximize the value of the subscription for everyone focused on advancement.